graphql-python/graphene-python.org/README.md

 ## Build

-For building the docs into the `public` dir, just run:
+To build the docs in the `public` dir, just run:

 ```bash
 yarn build
 ```

-## Playground (temporaly disabled)
+## Playground (temporarily disabled)

-If you want to have the playground running too, just execute
+If you also want to have the playground running, just execute

 ```
 ./playground/graphene-js/build.sh